 Below is a list of innovations that form part of the Optimum Value Engineering System:

-Wall and floor framing spacing - Can be increased to 19.2 inches or 24 inches on floor.
-Can be combined with modular layout and single top plate.
-(Some insulation manufacturers do not make insulation for 19.2" spaced framing, so using this spacing in an insulated wall may require changing the type or brand of insulation.)
-Important note: floor material, cladding and interior products must be sized to adequate span measurements without any additional deflection.
+- Wall and floor framing spacing - Can be increased to 19.2 inches or 24 inches on the floor.
+Can be combined with the modular layout and single top plate.
+Floor material, cladding, and interior products must be sized to adequate span measurements without any additional deflection.

-Single Top Plate, Exterior, and Bearing Walls - Using a single top plate is possible if used with the modular layout systems and with the 24-inch spacing.
+- Single Top Plate, Exterior, and Bearing Walls - Using a single top plate is possible if used with the modular layout systems and with the 24-inch spacing.
 If the wall is stacked, second floor and roof framing, then the plate will not be taking any vertical load.
-However, continuity must be provided by using steel plates or straps if there is no overlapping plate.
-Note: this particular action might not be approved by building officials in areas susceptible to high winds or areas with high risk of seismic activity.
+Continuity must be provided by using steel plates or straps if there is no overlapping plate.

-Single Top Plate, Interior Non-Bearing Partitions - Any non-bearing partition can be built with a single top plate.
-However, if used with a normal double plate, you might be required to use the lengths of two studs.
+- Single Top Plate, Interior Non-Bearing Partitions - Any non-bearing partition can be built with a single top plate.
+If used with a normal double plate, you might be required to use the lengths of two studs.